 Easter lilies pair beautifully with roses, filling a garden with rich floral fragrance.
 Lily stems can be top heavy with those trumpet-shape flowers.
 Instead of using stakes to keep stems upright, consider planting them behind a neatly trimmed boxwood hedge for natural support.
 The botanic name for Easter lily is Lilium longiflorum.
 This variety is 'White Heaven.'

-Planting an Easter Lily
+Planting Easter Lilies Outside

 Tuck Easter lilies into the garden after all danger of frost is past.
 Choose a spot with full sun in well-drained soil (provide afternoon shade in warmest regions).
 In that coastal area where Easter lily bulbs are grown, the soil is mostly clay and gravel broken up by organic matter that's washed down the coastal hills for centuries.
 The resulting soil drains well but is also fertile — and it's lily-growing heaven.